mlavi/hugo/content/post/devops_demystified.md

 - 2015-11-17: presented at [AWS Bay Area Meetup](http://www.meetup.com/awsgurus/events/226547082/)
     - Typical Meetup attrition: 75 registered, 25+ attended.
+    - DevOps definition suggestions:
+        - Change "remove friction" to "enable collaboration."
+I feel that is nearly the flip side of the same coin, but it does not recurse.
+        - Drop the word "value."
+I considered this, but does the definition become too abstract?
+I feel value yields the properties of something tangible and measurable.
     - Tweets ensued:

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">RT <a href="https://twitter.com/raravena80">@raravena80</a>: Awesome meetup at <a href="https://twitter.com/Coupa">@Coupa</a> HQ with <a href="https://twitter.com/calm_mark">@calm_mark</a> !! <a href="https://t.co/5kljKrreD3">pic.twitter.com/5kljKrreD3</a></p>&mdash; Coupa Software (@Coupa) <a href="https://twitter.com/Coupa/status/666818169798021120">November 18, 2015</a></blockquote>